mumudevx/design-patterns-via-csharp/README.md

 - Strategy pattern is used when you want to avoid conditional statements for selecting behaviors at runtime.
 - Strategy pattern is used when you want to isolate algorithm-specific logic and keep it independent of the main application logic.
 - Strategy pattern is used when you want to make an application flexible and open to adding new algorithms without modifying existing code.

+## Template Method
+- Template Method pattern is a behavioral design pattern that defines the skeleton of an algorithm in a base class, deferring some steps to subclasses.
+- Template Method pattern is used when the structure of an algorithm is consistent across different contexts, but some steps need to vary.
+- Template Method pattern is used to enforce a sequence of operations while allowing subclasses to implement specific parts of the logic.
+- Template Method pattern is used when you want to promote code reuse by keeping common logic in a single location and delegating specific behavior to subclasses.